One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Watching Korean dramas, movies, and TV shows is a fun way to incorporate more Korean into your daily life and increase your vocabulary.
 If subtitles are available, turn them on in case you come across a word you haven’t learned yet.

-Listening to Korean artists or radio stations is another good habit to get into.
+Listening to Korean artists or radio stations is another good habit.
 While you won’t understand everything at first, try to pull out keywords and piece together the general meaning of a song.
 Then, try singing along with the Hangul lyrics to improve your pronunciation.

 Tip #10: Have an Immersion Experience